Connect with us

 Philosopher Fahim Amir suggests that depression among captive animals is likewise a form of emotional rebellion against unbearable conditions, a revolt of the nerves.
 Dolphins engage in self-harm like thrashing against the tank’s walls or cease to eat and retain their breath until death.
 Sows whose body-sized cages impede them from turning around to make contact with their piglets repeatedly ram themselves into the metal struts, sometimes succumbing to their injuries.

-Critical animal studies scholars contend that all these actions arguably demonstrate nonhuman animals' yearning for and their aversion to inequity.
+Critical animal studies scholars contend that all these actions arguably demonstrate nonhuman animals’ yearning for freedom and their aversion to inequity.

-As for the marine of summer 2023's memes, fishing gear can entangle and harm orcas.
+As for the marine stars of summer 2023’s memes, fishing gear can entangle and harm orcas.
 Sea otters were hunted nearly to extinction for their fur.
 Marine habitats have been degraded by human activities including overfishing, oil spills, plastic, chemical and sonic pollution, and climate change.
-It's easy to imagine they might be responding to human actions, including bodily harm and interference with their turf.
+It’s easy to imagine they might be responding to human actions, including bodily harm and interference with their turf.

 What is solidarity with nonhuman animals?